BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 The other place I'd recommend for lunch and fika is the Flåm Bakeri—very good pastries and take-away sandwiches!

 Then of course there are the famous fjord cruises and I'd definitely recommend doing one of them.
-We did the one that goes to Gudvangen on an electric boat, then we got off in Gudvangen to visit the Viking Village (see below).
+We did the one that goes to Gudvangen on an electric boat.

+INSERT CRUISE PICS

+In Gudvangen you can get off and visit the Viking Village! (see below)

 ## Gudvangen